 - Legal assistance – the accused must be given the right to legal assistance and, if necessary, an interpreter.

-- Right to request evidence – the accused is allowed to name exculpatory evidence.
+- Right to request evidence – the accused may name exculpatory evidence.

-Another decisive coercive measure is pre-trial detention under § 112 StPO.
-The public prosecutor’s office can apply for an arrest warrant from the investigating judge responsible for these proceedings in order to detain a person urgently suspected of the offence for whom there are grounds for arrest.
+Another decisive coercive measure is pre-trail detention under Section 112 StPO.
+The public prosecutor’s office can apply for an arrest warrant from the investigating judge responsible for these proceedings to detain a person who is urgently suspected of the offence and for whom there are grounds for detention.